 Bui Dam Hydroelectricity Project, Bui National Park, Ghana

-The dam was constructed by the Sinohydro Corporation as part of an Engineering, Procurement and Construction (EPC) Turnkey Project Contract.
-Bui Power Authority (BPA) owns and manages the dam.
+Built by the Sinohydro Corporation as part of an Engineering, Procurement, and Construction (EPC) Turnkey Project Contract, the project is owned and managed by Bui Power Authority (BPA).

-The project was realised in two phases.
-The first phase included the detailed field investigations and preparatory works.
-The second phase comprised construction of the main dam, spillway, power house and transmission lines.
+The first phase of the project included detailed field investigations and preparatory work, while the second phase comprised construction of the main dam, a spillway, a power house, and transmission lines.